Introducing PXE Boot

 Start AOMEI PXE Boot Service

 Step 1.
 Install AOMEI Backupper on a server or PC that can boot normally.
 Select “Tools” and then select “AOMEI PXE Boot Tool”.

 Step 2.
 Choose the one of the Preboot Execute Environment to start your PC.

 Boot from AOMEI Windows system: This is a recommended option, so the tool helps you to easily create a Windows PE system image for network boot.

-Boot from AOMEI Linux system: This option can make other clients load a Linux system image in the network.
+Boot from AOMEI Linux system: This option can be useful for booting older or Linux based computers on the network.

 Boot from a custom image file: You can load the special micro-system created by AOMEI PE Builder or Bart PE.

 Step 3.
 After clicking “Start Service”, the AOMEI PXE Boot Tool will configure related data automatically and start the service to wait for target computers.

 Setting Clients within LAN for Network Boot